 At the end of the day, healthcare organizations need to continue to provide high-quality care to their patients while looking to strategically lower costs.

 Another growing trend in healthcare cost management is the move toward more outpatient services, such as telehealth.
 In a survey by law firm Foley & Lardner, 76 percent of healthcare executives said they currently provide or plan to provide telemedicine services.

 Telehealth is gaining popularity because it provides savings for both patients and providers.
 In a March 2017 report by the Rural Broadband Association, it noted that the U.S. median savings from telehealth per medical facility is approximately $20,841 annually.

-In some cases, such as in rural communities, telehealth allows patients to see care providers that they would not have had access to previously due to the extensive distances they'd have to travel.
+In some cases, such as in rural communities, telehealth allows patients to see care providers that they would not have had access to previously due to the extensive travel.
 And because patients and providers can connect using smartphones or tablets with a cloud-based video conferencing solution, it's simple and convenient for both parties.

 For healthcare practices, telemedicine also helps reduce costs by optimizing physicians time, lowering overhead costs, and reducing liability.
 For example, telemedicine allows physicians to shorten their practice hours and deliver some of their care from a home office.
 This can also lower payroll costs and utility costs.
 Physicians also gain the ability to connect with patients on a more flexible schedule so that when cancellations do occur, they can fill that time with virtual patient visits.

 Finally, one of the greatest liability risks for physicians is poor documentation of follow up after patient treatment and care.
 When physicians call patients off hours to follow up, there is often no way to document patient visits.
 However, telemedicine provides a way to capture and document all patient interactions—even during off hours.